dynatrace-oss/barista/src/lib/top-bar-navigation/README.md

 ---
 title: Top Bar Navigation
 description:
-  'A navigation bar for first level navigation commonly placed on the page's top area.'
+  'A navigation bar for first level navigation commonly placed on the top area of a page.'
 public: true
 toc: true
 contributors: